Zhong-Lab-UCSD/HiFislides/README.md

 ```
 bwa mem -a -k 40 -t 32 L1R1_dedup L2R1.fastq > L2R1_L1R1_dedup.sam 2>L2R1_L1R1_dedup.log
 ```

+In the case of a flowcell coming from MiniSeq, there is an additional step where we count the number of HiFi-Slide R1 reads mapped (flag 0 or 256) to spatial barcodes on the top (AAAL33WM5:1:1) and bottom surface (AAAL33WM5:1:2) and then select the surface with the highest number of aligned reads.
+This subsetted SAM file will go to the following steps.

 ## 3. Select HiFi-Slide R1 reads with highest alignment score
 ```